-Kiwi teen missing after escaping on transtasman flight
+Kiwi teen missing after fleeing on transtasman flight

 "Who's paid for this girl's flight?"

-Waka and other family members were frantically ringing whānau and friends back in New Zealand, hoping they had seen Cooper.
+Waka and other family members were frantically ringing whānau and friends in New Zealand, hoping they had seen Cooper.

-Cooper was described as about 170 centimetres tall, Māori, of medium build with long, brown hair.
+Cooper was described as about 170-centimetres tall, Māori, of medium build with long, brown hair.

 She also had a distinctive Māori tattoo on her right calf in the shape of a stingray.